Key messages

 Change over time

-Over the decade from 2010 to 2019, the age-standardised death rate due to kidney diseases (including acute and chronic conditions) as the underlying cause of death varied between 15.6 death per 100,000 population in 2017, and 13.7 per 100,000 in 2021.
+Over the decade from 2010 to 2019, the age-standardised death rate due to kidney diseases (including acute and chronic conditions) as the underlying cause of death generally trended downwards, ranging between 30.7 deaths per 100,000 population (in 2010) and 15.6 deaths per 100,000 in 2017.
 Using linear regression to assess the overall trend, the age-standardised rate declined by 36% for Indigenous Australians and 26% for non-Indigenous Australians.
 However, the gap in the rates for the two populations did not change significantly over this period (Table D1.23.23, Figure 1.10.4).

 Over a longer period, between 2006 and 2019, the age-standardised death rate due to kidney disease among Indigenous Australians decreased by 60%, compared with a 37% decrease for non-Indigenous Australians (based on linear regression).
 The absolute gap (rate difference) between Indigenous and non-Indigenous Australians ranged between 7.0 in 2017, and 34.2 in 2006.
 Using linear regression to assess the trend, the gap (rate difference) narrowed by 71% between 2006 and 2019 (Table D1.23.23, Figure 1.10.4).